 Why Did I Get a Business Credit Notification?

+A business credit notification about your company is likely due to a change in your scores and ratings.
 It’s not unusual for Dun & Bradstreet to reach out to companies when their business credit scores or ratings have changed.
 Tweet This If you recently received a business credit notification from Dun & Bradstreet, you probably have questions about how this activity may affect your company.
 We’ve created the infographic below to help you better understand the importance of building and monitoring your business credit file.

 Why Did Dun & Bradstreet Contact Me?